joshhus/blockchain-sw-25/howto/console-delete-ocp.md

 ```
 {:codeblock}

+You may also choose to only delete all peers within a namespace, for example, by only issuing `kubectl delete ibppeer --all`.
+{: tip}

 ## Step two: Delete the {{site.data.keyword.blockchainfull_notm}} Platform operator
+{: #Removing-ocp-step-two}

 You can use the OpenShift CLI to remove the {{site.data.keyword.blockchainfull_notm}} Platform operator.
 When the operator is no longer running on your cluster, you can delete the console and any remaining nodes without them being restarted.